 If you want to know about the mechanics of refactoring there are quite a few resources out there.
 You can even find resources that outline refactoring strategy.
 But what about mindset?
 Is there a refactoring mindset that people should be aware of?
 I think that there is.

 A while ago I was working with a team.
 We had time to refactor and we were all onboard with the effort.
 We wrote tests and tried to clarify the design.
 As we did we discovered things.
 It was like having everything come into focus.
 Once we had that focus — we leapt with it.
+That's when things started to fall apart.

 Let me explain.

-We became so entranced by the direction the code was taking that we started to take bigger steps.
+We had become so entranced by the direction the code was taking that we started to take bigger steps.
 Some weren’t supported by tests.
 I was aware that we were doing it, but I remained silent for a little while.
 We had some higher level tests and we knew were were going to backfill our work with more tests.
 I just said to myself “let’s see what happens.”

 We went further.
 More refactoring.
 We were self-satisfied with the direction the code was taking.
 Then we ran our tests.